Supplements, Diet, & Habits to Improve Mitochondrial Health

 Lastly, it’s important to reduce your toxic exposure as much as possible.
 Clear your home of toxic cleaning products, reevaluate your makeup and skincare products, and invest in a good air purifier for your living space and bedrooms.
 It’s impossible to avoid all toxins, but these are good first steps to reducing your toxic load.

 Supporting your liver and gut health is also key for detoxifying from the inside out.
 You can read more about how the body detoxifies itself in our post here.

-The Best Mitochondrial Health Supplements
+Best Mitochondrial Support Supplements

-When dealing with these chronic issues post-virus, whether it’s ‘vid, it’s cousin and well-known mitochondria hijacker Epstein Barr virus (EBV), or other infections like Lyme, the mitochondria could use some extra support.
+When dealing with these chronic issues post-virus, whether it’s ‘vid, its cousin and well-known mitochondria hijacker Epstein Barr Virus (EBV), or other infections like Lyme, the mitochondria could use some extra support.
 This is where mitochondria supplements come in.